 Homemade Kids Pop-up Cards

-On Robert Sabuda’s website he has a page with dozens and dozens of templates.
+Previously on Robert Sabuda’s website he had a page with dozens and dozens of free templates you could print out – sadly these are no longer available.

-All you need to do is print out a template on card stock or construction paper.
-Then cut and glue.
-There are detailed instructions but we found the cards easy to make.
+As you can see from my images we used these templates for our cards.
+We printed out a template on card stock or construction paper.
+Then cut and glued it.
+There were detailed instructions but we found the cards easy to make.

 Unlike the Alice book which really is a pop-up wonderland.
 Apart from being a beautiful and collectible gift book, Alice’s Adventures in Wonderland pop-up adaption by Robert Sabuda is also a magical way to introduce this classic story to young children.